 |float||float(13.3)||1.1e-38, 3.4e38||4 bytes|

 |double||1.3e-104||2.2e-308, 1.8e308||8 bytes|

-The types byte and short can only be input on the command line using the byte and short conversion functions.
-All real numbers input on the command line are treated as 4 byte floats (see intermediate float bug), unless they are too big or too small, in which case they are automatically promoted to 8-byte doubles.
+The integer types other than int64 can only be input on the command line using the type conversion functions as shown in the table above.
+Similarly, all real numbers input on the command line are treated as 8 byte doubles unless you use the float conversion function.
 String variables can hold any amount of text.